NGWPC/flow-dispersal/README.md

 $$

 $$
-P_{effective_{(i,d)}} = \\
+P_{effective_{(i,d)}} =
+$$

+$$
-P_{(i,d)} if P_{(i,d)} > 0 \\
+P_{(i,d)} if P_{(i,d)} > 0
+$$

+$$
 PRECIP_FLOOR if P_{(i,d)} = 0
 $$

 ## **Results:**

 We found that cumulative area approaches better represent discharge disaggregation compared to the incremental area methods.
-We also used the two stations located inside the study basin to assess the performance of our top candidate approaches namely:
+We also found - in this basin - there was no advantage to using Level 2 land cover coefficents.
+Based on this, we reduced the 13 tested models to 5 key options increasing in complextity and data requirements.

-1- Cumulative area & Level 1 Landcover
+1- Cumulative area & Landcover

-2- Cumulative area & Level 1 Landcover & annual precipitation & travel time
+2- Model 1 + annual precipitation + travel time

-3- Cumulative area & Level 1 Landcover &  annual precipitation & travel time & hydraulic conductivity

-4- Cumulative area & Level 1 Landcover &  real time precipitation & travel time & hydraulic conductivity
+3- Model 2 + hydraulic conductivity

+4- Model 3 replaceing annual precipitation with real time precipitation

-5- Weight adjustment on 4th item
+5- Weight adjusted Model 4

 **Note**: The travel time methods rely on accurate estimates of manning roughness, channel dimensions, and slope values.
 Here we assumed the following constants for all reaches: